Home » Dual Applying vs. Combined Residency Programs: Applying in Multiple Specialties

 During interviews, a common concern for dual applicants is how much applicants should divulge about their application process.
 While complete transparency is encouraged, there’s no obligation to proactively share this information if not prompted.
 If asked, it’s best to be forthright about your goals and reasons for dual applying.

 Combined programs, such as the ones Dr. Alvarado and Dr. Glassberg are in, involve completing a full residency training in two distinct medical specialties.
 Upon completion, graduates are required to pass board examinations in both specialties.
 These programs offer a high degree of autonomy in choosing one’s future practice path.
-Examples of combined programs include internal medicine and pediatrics, internal medicine and dermatology, internal medicine and emergency medicine, internal medicine and psychiatry, as well as pediatric psychiatry or the triple board program.
+Examples of combined programs include an internal medicine residency and family medicine residency, internal medicine and pediatrics, internal medicine and dermatology, internal medicine and emergency department medicine, internal medicine and critical care as well as pediatric psychiatry or the triple board program.

 Dr. Alvarado’s Path: Combined Internal Medicine and Dermatology Path